Table of Contents

 - Post-Graduation Opportunities: Graduates from Australian institutions can explore various post-study work visas and potential pathways to permanent residency.

-Growing Popularity: Trends and Statistics of Indian Students in Australia
+Growing Popularity: Trends And Statistics Of Indian Students in Australia

 In recent years, Australia has become a preferred destination for Indian students.
 According to the latest statistics, India is among the top countries sending students to Australia, driven by the quality of education, research facilities, and post-graduation work opportunities.
 The Australian Government’s focus on strengthening ties with India and enhancing the student experience has further fueled this trend.